Isaacfr/Python-Automate-Review/README.md

 What Would I Improve on?
 I would like to fully automate the process to an extent but this is also dependent on the data I receive.
 As I have researched, I am currently limited based on using formulas with external data.
 By fixing this issue (outside of the code), I believe I will be able to automate the process.

+05/12 Update:
+Based on requirements for my company, I included a web-scrapping portion that extracts the GSA Rate for Hotel Amounts, before tax.
+Then, I can use this to compare if the rates are approvable under policy.